Living-with-machines/wiki2gaz/docs/source/running/5-create-wikidata-gazetteer.rst

    * **Map Wikidata IDs to Mentions**: The script generates a dictionary named ``wikidata_to_mentions.json`` that maps Wikidata IDs to mentions.
-This dictionary provides the absolute count of mentions for each mention.
+This dictionary provides the absolute count of mentions for each Wikidata entity.

      .. code-block:: py